johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.A Instrument Rating Flight Experience Requirements.md

 **Instrument Pilot Aeronautical Experience**
 From [[FAR 61.65 Instrument Rating Reqs]]: (d) *Aeronautical experience for the instrument-airplane rating* and (i) *Use of an aviation training device*

+>[!warning] For future commercial pilots
+>This time does NOT automatically satisfy the required instrument training for the commercial certificate, unless it was specifically logged to satisfy both [[FAR 61.65 Instrument Rating Reqs|61.65]](e) and also [[FAR 61.129 CPL Aeronautical Experience|61.129]](a).
+See [[Hartzell 2010]] and [[Oord 2018]] legal interpretations.)</span>

 - [ ] 50 hours XC PIC flight time, >=10 hours must be in an airplane
-- [ ] 40 hours of actual or simulated instrument time in the areas of operation listed in paragraph (c) of this section, of which 15 hours must have been received from an authorized instructor who holds an instrument-airplane rating, and the instrument time includes
+- [ ] 40 hours of actual or simulated instrument time in the areas of operation listed in paragraph (c) of this section, of which 15 hours must have been received from an authorized instructor who holds an instrument-airplane rating, and the instrument time includes:
 	- [ ] 3 hours instrument training from authorized instructor within 2 months of checkride
 	- [ ] Long XC, under IFR rules and filed with ATC, that involves
 		- [ ] 250nm miles along airways or directed routing from ATC